 Once your fiancé (e) is inside the United States, you have 90 days to marry.
 Once married, the now spouse of a U.S Citizen (and children if applicable) may be eligible for a Green Card, to travel abroad and to work in the United States provided the proper applications are filed and approved.
 The work permit usually takes from 60 to 90 days to be approved, while the green card can take from 6 to 12 months on average.
 Travel permits can take up to 6 months to be approved.
 Upon verification of a valid and legitimate marriage, the USCIS will issue the spouse a Conditional green card that will be valid for two years.
 After those 2 years have expired, the spouse may apply to have those conditions removed.

 Our firm provides full-service professional legal advice and representation to help you find an immigration solution to your visa needs.
-Please contact us to discuss your Immigration Options.
+Call our firm today at (214) 307-5510 to discuss your immigration options.

-Contact us today to speak with one of our knowledgeable immigration lawyers.
+Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team